Birds of Fire: Jazz, Rock, Funk, and the Creation of Fusion

-The Birds of Fire: Jazz, Rock, Funk, and the Creation of Fusion emphasizes on the Fusion Music, which was astonishingly popular in the U.S from 60s to 70s in the 20th century, the sophisticated style of which cannot be cataloged in any existing genre.
+The Birds of Fire: Jazz, Rock, Funk, and the Creation of Fusion emphasizes on fusion music, which was astonishingly popular in the U.S in the 60s and 70s, the sophisticated style of which cannot be cataloged in any existing genre.
 Musicians would combine diverse music and culture traditions in order to break the boundaries in music style, cultural hierarchy, and conceived values.

 Ms. Yuan Yu, who serves as the Director of Editorial Department and Associate Professor of Editorship at Central Conservatory of Music Press, also shared her opinion: “The Bird of Fire not only presents us with the phenomenon where fusion music bloomed in the 60s and 70s, but also provides us with a general academic perspective in both history and culture, which is of enlightening significance in pop music researches.”

-Professor Fellezs explained the definition, the key feature, as well as the development of fusion music.
-He mentioned that his passion for music is from his father, who loved jazz and rock music as much.
+Professor Fellezs explained the definition, key features, and the development of fusion music.
+He mentioned that his passion for music is from his father, who loved jazz and rock music as much as he did.
 “I accidentally found the disparity that rock musicians usually like fusion, while jazz musicians often regard fusion music as ‘not-real jazz,’” said Professor Fellezs.
 “How can fusion music cause such a controversy?
 The curiosity in such questions is the motivation drives me to write this thesis about Fusion.”